Natural Art: The Photography of Brad Hill

 At the Computer

 Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab 7) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
-In the case of this image the only global adjustment was a tweak to the white balance.
+In the case of this image the global adjustments included a tweak to the overall contrast (a Levels adjustment), a slight reduction in brightness (i.e., midtone exposure), and a tweak to the highlights.
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case small adjustments were made on 4 separate layers, with one or more highly targeted and selective tweaks to brightness (mid-tone exposure), clarity (mid-tone contrast), highlights, blacks, shadows and hue (using the Color Editor tool).
-There were no enhancements to the colour saturation of this image during post-processing.
+In this case numerous small adjustments and tweaks were made on 5 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).

 Photoshop modifications were limited to the insertion of the watermark and/or text.